+This theorem has this name because it states that when we have a Fredholm operator T then only two "alternatives" are possible: either T is injective and surjective, or is neither injective nor surjective.
 Fredholm alternative says that if we want to prove that a Fredholm operator is invertible, then it suffices to prove its injectivity.
-A useful idea to keep in mind is that, under this respect, Fredholm operators behave like square matrices.8
+A useful idea to keep in mind is that, under this respect, Fredholm operators behave like square matrices.9